Measurement events relative to temporal quantum reference frames

 \section{Non-ideal clocks}

-In this section we study the case where the idealization of a perfect clock is no longer valid.
+In this section, we study the case where the idealization of a perfect clock is no longer valid.
 How do we describe the dynamics of a system with respect to a finite-resource temporal reference frame?
 To answer this question, we focus on the clock model defined by \cref{ClockHamiltonian} in the case where the energy $E$ is finite.
 We show that the answer depends on whether we use the \HSLshort or the \GLMshort approach, as in this finite case the two approaches give different physical predictions.
-The non-ideal \HSLshort approach was studied in \cite{Hoehn_2021}; the non-ideal \GLMshort approach is the main technical contribution of this work.
+The non-ideal \HSLshort approach was studied in \cite{Hoehn_2021}; the non-ideal \GLMshort approach is developed in \cref{nonidealGLM}.